-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

 This medicine may cause hypomagnesemia (low magnesium in the blood).
 This is more likely to occur if you are taking this medicine for more than one year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics or "water pills".
-Stop using this medicine and check with your doctor right away if you have convulsions (seizures); fast, racing, or uneven heartbeat; muscle spasms (tetany); tremors; or unusual tiredness or weakness.
+Check with your doctor right away if you have convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Do not stop taking this medicine without first checking with your doctor, or unless told to do so by your doctor.